mlpack/examples/spam/tutorial.md

 rm dataset.txt
 ```

 Machine learning works on numeric data, so we will use labels to 1 for ham and 0 for spam.
-The dataset contains thre labels, 0, normal sms (ham), 1, fraud (spam) and  2, promotion (spam).
+The dataset contains three labels, 0, normal sms (ham), 1, fraud (spam) and  2, promotion (spam).
 We will label all spam as 1, so promotions
 and fraud will be labelled as 1.